In what ways do specialist orthodontists stand out against dentists?6th December 2019

-- Oral and maxillofacial surgeons: they are highly skilled and trained in the field of dentistry and medicine.
+- Oral and maxillofacial surgeons are highly skilled and trained in the field of dentistry and medicine.
 They treat a wide range of oral issues including; jaw problems, facial injury (fractured jaw), oral cancer, sleep apnoea.

 With all of these different specialities in mind, it is easy to see why it is important to have orthodontic treatment with an orthodontist, as opposed to a dentist who is not specifically trained in this field.